-II.
-Deep Learning Algorithm
+3 Deep Learning Algorithm

-A. Data Enhancement
+3.1 Data Enhancement

-Since we don't have enough pictures, and the deep learning algorithms require a lot of pictures for training, it is necessary to carry out appropriate data enhancement to increase the diversity and quantity of samples, and thus improve the robustness of the algorithm.
-According to the characteristics of the detection environment, the following two data enhancement methods are used:
+Since we don't have sufficient pictures for the training of deep learning algorithms, it is necessary to carry out appropriate data enhancement to increase the diversity and quantity of samples, and thus improve the robustness of the algorithm.
+According to the characteristics of the detection environment, the following two data enhancement methods are used.

 (1) Position offset.
 The relative position of the fixture and camera can be slightly offset due to mounting accuracy.
 Randomly shifting the image slightly to improve the adaptability of the algorithm to the installation location.

 (2) Brightness and contrast conversion.
 Different production environments, light sources, and machine vibrations can cause changes in the brightness and contrast of an image.
 Appropriate brightness and contrast transform enhancements to the image allow the algorithm to adapt to changes in brightness and contrast.
-The brightness conversion diagram of the image is shown in Fig. 5.
+The brightness conversion diagram of the image is shown in Figure 7.